Gentleman-Programming/Gentleman.Dots/README.md

    **Install Alacritty**

-   1. Download the latest Alacritty release from the [Alacritty GitHub Releases page](https://github.com/alacritty/alacritty/releases).
+   Download and install Alacritty from [this link](https://alacritty.org/).
-   2. Extract the downloaded file and move the `alacritty.exe` to a folder in your PATH.

    **Install WezTerm**